MarioLegenda/blue-dot/README.md

 PHP PDO can bind parameters with *PDO::prepare()*. **BlueDot** supports this feature in a slightly different way.

+*NOTE: If you provide parameters in configuration but not in code, and vice versa an exception will be thrown*

-To bind a parameter to a statement, you need to provide that parameters in configuration and in code.
+To bind a parameter to a statement, you need to provide that parameter in configuration and in code.
 Depending on the nature and number of parameters supplied in code, **BlueDot** decides weather to execute the statement only once or multiple times.